hanling3/recipe-book/documents/discovery-and-planning.md

 # 3. Problems

-Based on the insights we found in the affinity diagram, we discovered the following problems:
+From our insights, we discovered the following problems:

 1. Students don’t have too much time for cooking
 2. Students don’t want to spend money on dining out